 U.S. FAA in contact with SpaceX after booster rocket fire

-WASHINGTON, July 12 (Reuters) - The Federal Aviation Administration (FAA) said Tuesday it is in "close contact" with SpaceX as the company reviews a fire that occurred as part of its Super Heavy booster rocket development but is barred from investigating.
+WASHINGTON, July 12 (Reuters) - The Federal Aviation Administration (FAA) said Tuesday it was in "close contact" with SpaceX as the company reviewed a fire that occurred as part of its Super Heavy booster rocket development, but that the agency was barred from investigating the matter.

+The FAA said U.S. law "limits the FAA’s safety oversight to protecting the public during scheduled launch and reentry operations.
+Yesterday’s event does not fall under the agency’s jurisdiction."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))